 - Difficulty obtaining a loan or other financial services

 As illustrated with the list above, the punishment you face from a DUI hit-and-run charge in California doesn’t just end after paying a fine and spending nights in jail.
 You can deal with the repercussions associated with a DUI hit-and-run for years.
-For this reason, you’ll want to defend yourself as much as you can against these charges.
+For this reason, you should choose to defend yourself as much as you can against these charges.

 How Do I Defend Against a Hit-and-Run Charge?

-Sometimes, you either weren’t aware of an accident at all or had no reason to suppose that it caused any injuries.
-For example, imagine if you inadvertently “cut off” another driver.
+Sometimes, you either were not aware of an accident at all or had no reason to suppose that it caused any injuries.
+For example, let us suppose you inadvertently cut off another driver.
 The other driver may have swerved to avoid you and gone off the road.
-Depending on the circumstances, you may never have seen this happen or had no reason to believe it involved you.
+Depending on the circumstances, you may never have seen this happen or have any reason to believe it involved you.

-Sometimes, it’s not safe to stay at the scene of an accident.
-For example, if the other driver began acting aggressively toward you, or the accident happened in front of their home, and angry neighbors began coming out, you may have left for your safety.
-This defense is most potent if you still called the police once safely away from the scene.
+Sometimes, it is not safe to stay at the scene of an accident.
+For example, if the other driver begins acting aggressively toward you, or if the accident happens in an area where angry bystanders are threatening you, you may leave the accident scene for your personal safety.
+This defense is best used if you call the police immediately to report the accident once you are safely away from the scene.

 You Were the Only One Injured

-If you were the only person injured, you cannot be convicted of a felony hit-and-run because your actions didn’t cause injury to anyone else.
-You could still be convicted of a misdemeanor hit-and-run if there was property damage, however.
+If you were the only person injured, you cannot be convicted of a felony hit-and-run because your actions did not cause injury to anyone else.
+However, you can still be convicted of a misdemeanor hit-and-run if there is property damage.
+If possible, you should find the property owner and tell them what happened.
+If you do not attempt to identify yourself and tell the owner the details, you could face an additional misdemeanor charge.

 Other Defenses You Can Use for DUI Hit-and-Runs

-There are other possible defenses as well.
-For example, sometimes, it is possible to argue that you weren’t even involved in the accident at all.
+There are other possible defenses that a skilled attorney will use to reduce the penalties for your DUI charge.
+For example, your lawyer could argue that you were not involved in the accident if you can present evidence that you were not at fault for the accident, such as if your car were stolen or driven without your knowledge.
 The right defense to use depends on the circumstances of your case, and your DUI defense lawyer can choose a strategy that will work best for you.

 What Can a DUI Hit-and-Run Lawyer Do for Me?

-- Gather evidence pertinent to your DUI case
+- Gathering evidence pertinent to your DUI case

-- Represent you and your best interests in court
+- Representing you and your best interests in court

-- Offer prompt legal advice and provide you with information on the legal options available to you
+- Offering prompt legal advice and providing you with information on the legal options available to you

-- Help you get the best plea deal if available
+- Helping you get the best plea deal, if available

-- Consult with witnesses and experts and get their supporting testimony
+- Consulting with witnesses and experts and getting their supporting testimony